13 Times You Should Never Pay with Cash

 Read the fine print though.
 “Watch out for exceptions as your credit card doesn’t always cover every purchase.
 Computers, cars, and items without a manufacturer’s warranty are generally excluded from additional coverage,” warns Natasha Rachel Smith, a personal finance expert at TopCashback.com.
 You’d be surprised at the 13 things credit card companies know about you.

-When you’re close to having enough points for a free trip, large cash back, or other great perk, do what you gotta do.
+When you’re close to having enough points for a free trip, large cash back, or other great perks, do what you gotta do.
 Charge to reap the reward.
 “Why pay cash?
 It does not benefit you in this instance.
-Instead, whip out that credit card and slide it through,” says Chantay Bridges, a realtor and financial coach.
+Instead, whip out that credit card and slide it through,” says Chantay Bridges, a realtor, and financial coach.

 If you need your credit score to shine just like you do, paying something off through credit will help.
 That’s just one of many ways to boost that all-important score.
 Says Bridges, “No credit is just as yucky as bad credit.
 Why?
 A higher credit score will reduce the amount you have to pay overall in the long run.
 What to do instead?
 Keep using those credit cards, pay them off early and on time.”
 Here are some more ways to improve your credit score.

 You heard a company’s ad on the radio or watched their infomercial in the middle of the night.
 You have no clue if they are legit.
 If you insist on taking a chance and purchasing something from them, at least pay with a credit card, so if your suspicions turn out to be warranted and they’re bogus, you can call your credit card issuer and dispute the charge.
 “If you pay with cash, you probably won’t get your money back if there’s an issue and the company refuses to resolve it.
 With a credit card, it’s likely the credit card company will reimburse you for your loss and deal with the troublesome merchant directly,” says Eric Roberge, a certified financial planner and founder of Beyond Your Hammock, a financial planning firm.
-And be sure you know the 10 times that using your debit card can put your money at risk.
+Just be careful you’re not falling for one of these common online scams you should be aware of.

 If your cash is pick-pocketed, robbed, or goes missing, you have no recourse when traveling.
 It’s all gone as if you never had it.
 You may even have a challenging time proving the actual amount that you had on you.
 Carry minimal cash when traveling.
 Credit card companies often give you perks like lost luggage insurance and hotel discounts.
 Don’t miss how to use credit cards to upgrade your vacation.

-Trying to score tickets for that sold out gig?
+Trying to score tickets for that sold-out gig?
 “Unless you can verify the authenticity of tickets from the reseller, never pay in cash.
 This will ensure you can dispute the charge should you find out that you were duped,” says Jennifer McDermott, a personal finance expert with Finder.com.
+And be sure you know the 10 times that using your debit card can put your money at risk.

 A big part of money management is understanding your spending patterns, and it’s easier to track purchases when you use a credit or debit card and receive statements, either online or on paper.
 There’s no getting around doing a budget if you want to stay on top of your finances.
 “Using cards also makes it easier to use online tools like Mint.com, which can categorize your spending and help you create budgets.
 With cash, your receipt is the only record, and if you misplace the receipt, you can lose track of where you spent the money,” says Alvarez.
 Check out these 15 tips for making a budget from top money experts.

 You don’t want to make costly mistakes when renting a car, like purchasing what you don’t need.
 “Often your credit card will provide insurance on car rentals, but only if you use that form of payment.
 Since this saves you from paying for extra insurance, you should always pay with a credit card when renting a car,” says Lindsay Sakraida, director of content marketing at DealNews.
-Now, be sure to know the 10 times you should never use your credit card for payment.
+Just as it’s important to know when to pull out the plastic, keep in mind these times you should always pay with cash.